Scripts are written to tell a narrative, but they’re also written to be a logistical blueprint for the

 We’re not used to reading this kind of format where the writer isn’t telling us what’s going on or

 what some character is thinking.
-And often, character’s lie when they speak, and that confuses
+Characters can also lie when they speak, and that confuses

 As we read a script, we need to take extra time, literally, so we can visualize the story and try to

 read between the lines.
 If you’re reading a role, this is not an audition.
 Most of the time, it’s a

 totally cold read, and we really don’t want you to “act.”
 We just want to hear the words: clearly

 and loud.
 The story is what we’re interested in.

 When critiquing a script, our first job is to understand what the writer’s intention is.
 We can help the writer by talking about what we experience during the reading.
 The writer wants to hear if the intention is coming across the way they planned.